Warning signs and ways to manage stress

 Ultimately, high stress can interfere with how people function in life and take care of their basic needs.
 It can be detrimental to their work, relationships and parenting abilities.
 And if stress is ongoing and symptomatic, it could rise to the level of clinical anxiety.

-Nolz sees living a healthy lifestyle as key to helping people prevent and manage stress.
+Living a healthy lifestyle is key to helping you handle stress.

 Sleep

-Keep a schedule during the daytime, too, Nolz recommends: Exercise at certain times, eat at certain times.
+Keep a schedule during the daytime, too.
+Exercise at certain times and eat at certain times every day.

 Exercise

-For movement, find things you enjoy doing to help prevent and handle stress.
-Nolz urges people to go outside.
-“Nature is not closed,” she said.
+For movement, find things you enjoy doing to help handle stress.

 Families can enjoy visiting parks, hiking, riding bikes, rollerblading, riding scooters, or simply playing.
 Even adults can enjoy playing games like kickball.